ftlabs/fastclick/README.md

 Installation via the [Node Package Manager](https://npmjs.org/package/fastclick) is supported, although Component is preferred as this is not strictly a Node packagage.

+### Minification

+Run `bin/minify` to build a minified version of FastClick using the Closure Compiler REST API.
+The minified file is saved to `build/fastclick.min.js`.

 ## Advanced

 ### Ignore certain elements with `needsclick` class